DeepDeducing/Reversed_GameofLife/README.md

 # Reversed_GameofLife
-This repository contains codes of deep deducing playing Game of Life reversedly.
+This repository contains codes of deep deducing playing Game of Life reversed.